HaozhiQi/hora/README.md

 ### Prerequisite

-We consider in-hand object rotation starting from a stable initial grasp.
-Download the pre-computed grasping pose files (see [development instructions](docs/dev.md) for how to customize grasp generation).
+In this paper, we consider in-hand object rotation starting from a stable initial grasp.
+Download the pre-computed grasping pose files (see [development instructions](docs/dev.md) for how to customize grasp generation) for both the public allegro hand and our internal allegro hand.

 ```
 # file size 109M